 Mr. Joseph Kandiyesa became the Director of Kindle in December 2014.
 He was orphaned as a young boy in Dowa district not far from where Kindle operates.
 He was raised by his sister and he didn’t have enough money for college, but he managed to get accepted to African Bible College and he started to earn money for school by working as a guard and a lab monitor, and eventually he also received support from some well-wishers.
 Joseph’s wife Sylvia is a nurse midwife.
 She has just graduated with a Bachelor’s degree in Nurse Midwifery and is working at our local district hospital.
 Joseph worked for World Relief and World Vision before joining us at Kindle.
 He sees his personal mission as empowering the powerless, giving hope to the hopeless and giving peace to the afflicted.

-Mr. George Chiweyu started with Kindle in January 2014.
+Mr. Grandstone Mlenga started with Kindle in January 2017.
 He is the manager of all of our ministries that originate from our campus on a corner of Nanjoka Hillside Farm.
 This includes all of our work related to education, food security, youth groups, and family life groups.

-Mr. Patience Mkandawire is the manager of Katawa Community Clinic, and has worked for Kindle as a clinical officer since July of 2008.
+Mr. Arafat Kwaule Tembo is the manager of Katawa Community Clinic, and has worked for Kindle as a clinical officer since January of 2017.
 He oversees not only the outpatient clinic, nutrition clinic, and under-5’s clinic but also our health outreaches into surrounding villages.
 Previous to working with Kindle, he worked in several locations for the Ministry of Health.

 Dorothea is a Pediatric Nurse and Missionary who has been working with Kindle Orphan Outreach since 2005, bringing light to orphans and disadvantaged children and their guardians through holistic health and nutritional programs.